ucbrise/mage/README.md

 On a Ubuntu install, you can install the dependencies by running `apt install build-essential clang cmake libssl-dev libaio-dev`.
 Then you have to install the yaml-cpp library, using the `-DYAML_BUILD_SHARED_LIBS=ON` option when running `cmake`.

 Once you've done this, you should be able to run `make`.
 I've tested this on an Ubuntu 16.04 system.
-You will obtain three executables: `mage`, `aspirin`, and `aspirin_input`.
+You will obtain three executables: `mage`, `planner`, and `example_input`.

 How to Run
 ----------
-`aspirin` produces a memory program for the aspirin count problem. `aspirin_input` produces a file containing the input to the memory program. `mage` executes a memory program using secure multiparty computation.
+`planner` produces a memory program for one of the example programs built-in to the executable. `example_input` produces a file containing the input to a program. `mage` executes a memory program using secure multiparty computation.

 To run the Aspirin Count problem, first create a `config.yaml` file.
 Here is an example of one that should work:
 ```